-Figure 7 outlines the progression of a 33-year-old female with a history of IV drug abuse who presented after being struck by a vehicle.
-A tetanus booster and antibiotics were lower extremity wound care.
+Hyperbaric oxygen therapy (HBOT) has been widely used in lower extremity wound care.
 A patient's whole body is physically exposed to 100% oxygen and atmospheric pressure that is greater than 1 atmosphere absolute (ATA).
-HBOT provides multiple benefits for wound healing including angiogenesis, fibroblast growth, collagen production, improved osteoclast function, inhibition of $\alpha-$ toxin production in clostridial myonecrosis, improvement in leukocyte killing, decrease in neutrophil adherence to capillary walls, and edema reduction. $^{12-17}$ An absolute contra-indication to HBOT is an untreated pneumothorax, which may present in the trauma patient.
-Relative contra-indications include pregnancy, emphysema, pneumonia, bronchitis, cardiac disease, recent thoracic surgery, and hyperthermia.12
+HBOT provides multiple benefits for wound healing including angiogenesis, fibroblast growth, collagen production, improved osteoclast function, inhibition of α-toxin production in clostridial myonecrosis, improvement in leukocyte killing, decrease in neutrophil adherence to capillary walls, and edema reduction.12-17 An absolute contra-indication to HBOT is an untreated pneumothorax, which may present in the trauma patient.
+Relative contra-indications include pregnancy, emphysema, pneumonia, bronchitis, cardiac disease, recent thoracic surgery, and hvperthermia.12 oxygen free radicals.
+Host factors are improved as leukocyte function is enhanced, which can help to control infection and repair injured tissues.